 Note that you can also optionally save a Profile before actually running your Test Case configuration, but in this case, you will not have the advantage of knowing if the Test Case configuration performed well or not, and whether you really want to save it — for example, as a test results baseline for a certain set of features you plan to re-test for comparison after making changes in a protocol implementation.

-After you save a Profile, you can then use it in subsequent re-runs of the profiled test environment where you use the Load Profile option in PTM, as described in Loading a Profile; or you can use the ptmcli.exe command line tool to launch Test Case execution (see Executing Test Cases From the Command Line).
+After you save a Profile, you can then use it in subsequent re-runs of the profiled test environment where you use the Load Profile option in PTM, as described in Loading a Profile; or you can use the PTMCli.exe command line tool to launch Test Case execution (see Executing Test Cases From the Command Line).

 You can save a Profile by performing the steps that follow.